rtarnec/travel-translator/README.md

 ## How to use it

+- Create a project in your file system for this Vue.js app

+- Clone this repository

 - Adapt the `firebaseConfig.js` file with the Firebase config object of your own Firebase project.
 See https://firebase.google.com/docs/web/setup#config-object.

 - Compile the Vue.js app for production